benedikt-schesch/AST-Merging-Evaluation/README.md

 * results-small/ -> Contains all the results for the small analysis.

 * jars/ -> Location for the IntelliMerge and Spork jars.

+## Comparing merge algorithms

+To investigate differences between two mergers:
+ * edit file `src/python/select_from_results.py` to reflect the differences you are interested in.
+ * run `src/python/select_from_results.py` to create a .csv database containing only the differences.
+ * run `src/python/replay_merge.py --merges_csv CSV_FILE --idx INDEX` (maybe add `-test`) for the index of the merge you are interested in.